JackV2020/Collection_Manager/README.md

 Note that in the web tool only the members of $adminusers_2 in Authentication.php can start the Sonos Scan.

+#### locale fix

+To solve the issue with the locale messages fix it:

+  - enter the command 'locale' and see the messages
+  - sudo dpkg-reconfigure locales
+  - check the locales you want (select with space bar)
+  - I select en_US.UTF-8 UTF-8 and nl_NL.UTF-8 UTF-8
+  - Press Enter
+  - select the default, I selected en_US.UTF-8
+  - log out and on
+  - enter the command 'locale' and the messages should be gone

 ## That's all(most all)....

 That's all to get it up and running on your home network.